makrai/notes/dubossarsky20-spectra-cross-ling.md

 ## Measuring Approximate Isomorphism

-* two standard isomorphism measures from prior work which are most similar to our work, and use them as our main baselines.
-The
+* two standard isomorphism measures from prior work which are most similar to our work: use them as our main baselines
-* Isospectrality (IS) (Søgaard+ 2018), is based on spectral analysis as well,
+* Isospectrality (IS, Søgaard+ 2018), is based on spectral analysis as well,
   * based on the Laplacian eigenvalues of the nearest neighborhood graphs that originate from the initial embedding spaces X 1 and X 2 (for further technical details see Appendix A)
   * Søgaard+ (2018)
     * these eigenvalues are compact representations of the graph Laplacian,
-    * their comparison reveals the degree of (approximate) isomorphism.
+    * their comparison reveals the degree of (approximate) isomorphism
     * similar in spirit to our approach,
-    * hE constructing nearest neighborhood graphs (and then analyzing their eigenvalues) removes useful information on the interaction between all vectors from the initial space, which our spectral method retains.
+    * hE constructing nearest neighborhood graphs (and then analyzing their eigenvalues) removes useful information on the interaction between all vectors from the initial space, which our spectral method retains
 * Gromov-Hausdorff distance (GH) introduced by Patra+ (2019)
-  * measures the maximum distance of a set of points to the nearest point in another set, or in other words the worst case distance between two metric spaces X and Y (see Append A)
+  * measures the maximum distance of a set of points to the nearest point in another set ie the worst case distance between two metric spaces X and Y (see Append A)
   * Patra+ (2019) propose this distance to test how well two language embedding spaces can be aligned under an isometric transformation
 * both IS and GH were reported to have strong correlations with BLI performance
-  * not evaluated in large-scale experiments before.
-In fact, the
+  * not evaluated in large-scale experiments before
   * correlations were computed on a very small number of language pairs (IS: 8 pairs, GH: 10 pairs)
   * neither scale well computationally.
-Therefore, for computational
+Therefore
-   * the scores are computed only on the sub-matrices spanning the sub-spaces of the most frequent subsets from the full embedding spaces (IS: 10k words, GH: 5k words)
+    * the scores are computed only on the sub-matrices spanning the sub-spaces of the most frequent subsets from the full embed (IS: 10k words, GH: 5k words)
-   * we provide full-fledged empirical analyses of the two measures on a much larger number of pairs from diverse languages, and compare them against the spectral-based measures introduced in §2.
-The
+   * we provide full-fledged empirical analyses of the two measures on a much larger number of pairs from diverse languages, and compare them against the spectral-based measures introduced in §2
-   * the proposed spectral-based methods are grounded in linear algebra theory => more intuitive understanding of their theoretical underpinning than
+   * the proposed spectral-based methods are grounded in linear algebra theory => more intuitive understanding of their theoretical underpinning

-## Measuring Language Similarity.
-At the same time, distances between language
+## Measuring Language Similarity
-pairs can also

 # 4 Experimental Setup 5